Anatta336/driven-decals/README.md

 ![Two decal objects projected against the wooden plank.
 The letters now appears to be written on the surface of the wood.](/documentation/images/projectedLetterA.png)

 If you want the same decal to appear multiple times just create more decal objects (or duplicate this one) and have them use the same *DecalAsset*.
-It's often helpful to use the decal's flip horizontal, flip vertical, and the object's rotation to make it less obvious that a texture is being reused.
+It can be helpful to use the *DecalAsset*'s flip horizontal and flip vertical options, and the object's rotation to make it less obvious that a texture is being reused.

 ## Overview
-### Decal
+### DecalMesh
-A *Decal* is a component on a GameObject.
+A *DecalMesh* is a component on a GameObject.
 Every decal that appears in your scene will be represented by an individual object.
-Although you can add it as a component to any GameObject usually you'll want it to be on its own object so you can easily adjust the position, rotation and scale.
+Although you can add a *DecalMesh* as a component to any GameObject usually you'll want it to be on its own object so you can easily adjust the position, rotation and scale.
 The GameObject will need to also have a *MeshFilter* and *MeshRenderer* to display the decal, which are automatically added.
-You do not need to set the material or mesh, that is automatically handled by the *Decal* component.
+You do not need to set the material or mesh, that is automatically handled by the *DecalMesh* component.

-The object defines the location of a decal in the scene and the *Decal* component is responsible for generating the mesh.
+The object defines the location of a decal in the scene and the *DecalMesh* component is responsible for generating the mesh.
 Reference to a *DecalAsset* is used to decide what the decal should look like.
 You can have many decals all using the same *DecalAsset*.

 You create a decal object by right-clicking in the Hierarchy window and selecting *3D Object* → *Driven Decal*, or using the top menu bar's *GameObject* → *3D Object* → *Driven Decal*

 #### Projection Targets
-By default a decal has the "All static meshes" option enabled and it'll try to project against any nearby mesh that belongs to a GameObject marked as static.
-You may want more control over what the decal is projected against, which you can do by disabling that option and manually selecting the meshes to target.
+By default a decal has the "All static meshes" option enabled and it'll try to project against any nearby mesh belinging to a GameObject marked as static.
+If you want more control over what the decal is projected against you can disable that option and manually select the meshes to target.

 With "All static meshes" unticked, the "Target meshes" field will no longer be greyed out.
 The easiest way to add to that list of *MeshFilters* is to drag a GameObject with a *MeshFilter* (anything that gets rendered as a mesh will have one) from the hierarchy window over to the "Target meshes" text in the inspector.
-You can also expand the "Target meshes" field, manually change the Size value and add or remove MeshFilters from the list.
+You can also expand the "Target meshes" field, manually change the *Size* value and add or remove *MeshFilters* from the list.

 ![A decal projected against the safety hat in Unity's template scene.
 The inspector shows that the decal is targeting only the hat's MeshFilter.](/documentation/images/projectedOnHat.png)